-Every day millions of parents put their children on big yellow school buses, trusting that they will be healthy and safe on their route to school.
-The fact is, however, that the 24 million kids who ride buses an average of an hour and a half every day are also being exposed to high levels of diesel exhaust that can affect their health.
+The 24 million kids who ride buses an average of 1.5 hours a day are being exposed to high levels of diesel exhaust that can affect their health.

 About Erin Coughlin